If you’re deciding between SiteGround vs. HostGator, I wouldn’t use either.

 And here’s a long one about HostGator.

-Since I don’t recommend SiteGround or HostGator, I hope you see I’m trying to be honest.
+I don’t recommend SiteGround or HostGator, just trying to be honest.

 Instead, I would go with Cloudways DigitalOcean.

 They were #1 in my speed tests and highly recommended in the WordPress Hosting Facebook Group with 4.8/5 star TrustPilot reviews, constant innovation, better support, and monthly pricing with no yearly contract.
 They even have a free 3-day trial so you can clone your website and test them out.
 I promise, you will see a significant difference in how fast your website loads.

 You can even visit cwdoserver.com which is hosted on a $10/month Cloudways DigitalOcean plan.
 Click through the pages to see how instantly they load or run your own tests if you want.
 I use their DigitalOcean plan and you can view my GTmetrix report which has a huge page size.